heikekonow/planning/simulations/UnifiedModel.md

 ## Model description

-[Unified Model](https://www.metoffice.gov.uk/research/approach/modelling-systems/unified-model/climate-models/hadgem3) with [JULES](https://jules.jchmr.org) land surface model (JULES)
+[Unified Model](https://www.metoffice.gov.uk/research/approach/modelling-systems/unified-model/climate-models/hadgem3) with [JULES](https://jules.jchmr.org) land surface model (JULES).

+The specific N2560 configuration to be used in the WCRP global hackathon is describre in [Tomassini et al. 2023](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022MS003418).
+This configuration includes specific settings for convective parametrisation suitable for sub-10km simulations.

-The typical model setup for climate simulations is described in this article: [Roberts et al. 2019](https://gmd.copernicus.org/articles/12/4999/2019/).
+As background information, the typical model chain for climate simulations at multiple resolutions is described in this article: [Roberts et al. 2019](https://gmd.copernicus.org/articles/12/4999/2019/).
 The specific configuration for DYAMOND simulations at 5km is contained in the DYAMOND paper series.
 ## Setups

 5km global grid (N2560) with 85 vertical levels up to 85 km